Flamethr0wer/ArduinoDS4/README.md

 2. PS4Arduino-AVR, follow [instructions](https://github.com/Flamethr0wer/PS4Arduino-AVR/blob/master/README.md) also linked at top
 3. Install PS4Arduino library in Arduino IDE.
 Follow the [official docs](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library/) to install `PS4Arduino`

-### 2 flash demo program
+### 2. Flash

-This will pause, move to the right, pause, move back to the left and then repeat over and over.
+This step will update the board's identity and upload a programme to your Arduino.
+The programme will pause, move to the right, pause, move back to the left and then repeat over and over.

 There are three steps to this:

-1. change board to "____ as PS4 controller"
+2.1.
+Change board to "____ as PS4 controller"
-2. enter the sketch code
+2.2.
+Enter the sketch code
-3. upload to arduino
+2.3.
+Upload to arduino

-#### 1 change board to ___ as PS4 controller
+#### 2.1.
+Change board to ___ as PS4 controller

+> [!NOTE]
+> Once the board is changed it will not appear under the Tools > Ports menu.
+See Iterate below for details.

 For a standard board, this should be simple the first time.
 Once connected, the board should appear in the Arduino IDE menu Tools > Ports.

 In order for the PS4 to recognise the Arduino as a controller, part of its firmware needs to be updated to be non-standard.
 This is so it can report to the PS4 that it is a controller rather than an Arduino.
-This has the side effect of making it not show up in the Arduino IDE next time but more on that below.
+This has the side effect of making it not show up in the Arduino IDE next time on your computer but more on that below.

 1. Connect board, confirm it appears in Tools > Ports.
-It will shows as COMn on windows where n is a number eg COM8.
+It will shows as `COMn` on windows where n is a number eg `COM8`.
 2. Override board type by selecting Tools > Board "{your board}" > "PS4Arduino AVR Boards" > "{your board} as PS4 contoller"

-#### 2 enter sketch code
+#### 2.2.
+Enter sketch code

 The sketch code is below, copy and paste this into the Arduino IDE: